Arize-ai/phoenix/internal_docs/specs/playground.md

 - A/B Testing of models and templates
 - evaluation template creation: run an evaluation template on a single chosen production span or Dataset - Workflow is testing your Evals and be able to save as experiment
 - Synthetic data Generation - Use to generate synthetic data, add columns to current rows of data in a dataset, to help create test data

-## Terminology

-- **operation ** Refers to how the LLM is invoked (chat, completion).
-We will consider chat to be higher priority (https://opentelemetry.io/docs/specs/semconv/attributes-registry/gen-ai/)

 ### Prompt Template